 This 2015 book by bestselling author and ADHD expert Dr. Edward Hallowell explores the underlying psychological dynamics driving distracted behavior at work, and offers empowering solutions.

-In this 2015 book, CEO, past government official, and philanthropist Amr Al-Dabbagh shares his leadership model to improve our lives and our world.
+In this 2015 book, CEO, former Saudi government official and philanthropist Amr Al-Dabbagh shares his leadership model to improve our lives and our world.
 With a foreword by Unilever CEO Paul Polman.